Up your Web3 game

 Some of the polygon network’s investors include notable figures Balaji Srinivasa and Mark Cuban.
 Today, the Polygon network is still building, offering one of the most popular Ethereum layer 2 solutions to date.

-What is MATIC?
+What is Polygon (ex-MATIC)?

-MATIC is the native coin of the Polygon network.
+POL (formerly MATIC) is the native coin of the Polygon network.
 When you pay transaction fees on the polygon network, you will need to pay in Matic.
 It’s also the coin paid to validators as staking rewards: this is due to Polygon’s proof-of-stake mechanism.

 However, it’s not the only currency on the polygon network.
-It’s also possible to bridge ETH and ERC-20 tokens across to the Polygon network, meaning you could pay for a service on Polygon using ETH, but you will always pay your gas fee in MATIC.
+It’s also possible to bridge ETH and ERC-20 tokens across to the Polygon network, meaning you could pay for a service on Polygon using ETH, but you will always pay your gas fee in POL.

 What is the Polygon Network For?